mvenzke-axway/axway-open-docs/content/en/docs/apigtw_devguide/selectors.md

   "description": "Use complex selector expressions to access configuration values dynamically at runtime."
 }

-You can access configuration values dynamically at runtime using *selectors*.
-A selector is a special syntax that enables API Gateway configuration settings to be evaluated and expanded at runtime, based on metadata values (for example, from message attributes, a Key Property Store (KPS), or environment variables).
+A *selector* is an expression using Java Unified Expression Language (JUEL) syntax that enables API Gateway configuration settings to be evaluated and expanded at runtime, based on metadata values (for example, message attributes, Key Property Store (KPS), or environment variables).

-For example, when a HTTP request is received, it is converted into a set of message attributes.
+For example, when a HTTP request is received, it is converted into a set of message attributes on the message whiteboard.
 Each message attribute represents a specific characteristic of the HTTP request, such as the HTTP headers, HTTP body, and so on.

 ## Example selector expressions

-For an explanation of selector syntax and some examples of selector expressions, see [Select configuration values at runtime](/docs/apim_policydev/apigw_poldev/general_selector/).
-The following lists some more complex examples.
+For more information on selector syntax and some examples of selector expressions, see [Select configuration values at runtime](/docs/apim_policydev/apigw_poldev/general_selector/).

+The following sections describe some more complex examples of selectors.

 ### KPS with multiple read keys

 ```
 ${kps.matrix.row.column}
-${kps.matrix[“row”][“column”]}
+${kps.matrix["row"]["column"]}
 ```

-For a KPS with multiple read keys, the values for each key are provided in order.
+For a KPS with multiple read keys, the values for each key are provided in ascending order.
 The result of the expression is also indexable:

 ```
 set property test = ${kps.matrix.row}
 ```

-`${test[“column”]}` looks up the KPS for `[row/column]`.
+`${test["column"]}` looks up the KPS for `[row/column]`.

-### Parameter from content body
+### Parameter from FormURLEncodedBody formatted content body

 ```
 ${content.body.getParameters().get("grant_type")}